solana-labs/solana/book/src/implemented-proposals/transaction-fees.md

 ## Congestion-driven fees

 Each validator uses _signatures per slot_ \(SPS\) to estimate network congestion and _SPS target_ to estimate the desired processing capacity of the cluster.
-The validator learns the SPS target from the genesis block, whereas it calculates SPS from recently processed transactions.
-The genesis block also defines a target `lamports_per_signature`, which is the fee to charge per signature when the cluster is operating at _SPS target_.
+The validator learns the SPS target from the genesis config, whereas it calculates SPS from recently processed transactions.
+The genesis config also defines a target `lamports_per_signature`, which is the fee to charge per signature when the cluster is operating at _SPS target_.

 ## Calculating fees